How to throw a safe house party

 Food safety tips

 Take special care with the food you provide: Wash your hands before and during prepping.
 Keep raw meat away from other foods, cook foods to proper temperatures and keep hot foods hot and cold foods cold.
-It's a good idea to let guests know in advance if food will be catered or homemade, and what COVID-19 safety precautions will be taken during preparation and presentation, so they can feel comfortable attending.

 Care for the kids